 Recently I've recommended adding probiotic-rich foods to few folks who cringed when I said miso, kimchi or sauerkraut.
-I totally get it—the foods can be foreign and let's face it, when you open a package of sauerkraut or kimchi it can be pretty stinky. :D BUT, they taste delicious when added to things like stir fries, avocado toast and sandwiches.
+I totally get it—the foods can be foreign and let's face it, when you open a package of sauerkraut or kimchi it can be pretty stinky. :D BUT, fermented foods taste delicious and can really up-level a meal when added to things like stir fries, avocado toast and sandwiches.

 3/4 c sauerkraut or kimchi, cut into 1/2" pieces